Richieepee/Richieepee/README.md

 <h1>Hi, I'm Richard!
-"Cybersecurity Professional Analyst</a>,
+"Cybersecurity Professional Analyst</a>

 <h2>👨‍💻 Cybersecurity Projects:</h2>

-[Brief Introduction]

-I am a recent graduatwe with a profound interest in technology and a dedication to solving complex problems.
+I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.

 ### Objective